gnosis/gnosisvpn-client/ONBOARDING.md

 Create a secure input location where you will receive your assigned WireGuard IP.

 1. Go to [rlim.com](https://rlim.com).
+2. Make sure you're signed in.
-2. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
+3. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
 Click on "Post".
    Leave the "Custom Edit Code" field empty.
 An edit code will be generated automatically.
-3. Save the generated URL from the browser's address bar (e.g., `https://rlim.com/toms-feedback-gvpn`).
+4. Save the generated URL from the browser's address bar (e.g., `https://rlim.com/toms-feedback-gvpn`).
-4. Note the edit code at the top for the next step.
+5. Note the edit code at the top for the next step.

 ### 3. Register for GnosisVPN PoC demo [macOS]